Mumsnet Logo

 Recommendations from real parents

-Many of our recommendations came from Mumsnet users who’d already put the buggies through their paces in everyday situations.
-After scouring the Mumsnet forums, Gemma ended up with a longlist of 25 tried-and-tested products.
+As the UK's biggest network of parents, many of our buggy recommendations came from Mumsnet users who’d already put the buggies to the test in their everyday lives.
+After scouring the Mumsnet forums, we ended up with a longlist of more than 25 tried-and-tested products, which was then narrowed down to a final shortlist for additional testing.

 Expert guidance

-She also spoke with buggy expert Emma Redding, founder and director of BuggyFit, who sees a huge range of buggies through her work and regularly fields questions about the right stroller for both parent and child.
-She was able to advise us on what most parents are looking for when choosing a stroller.
+We also spoke to buggy expert Emma Redding, founder and director of BuggyFit, who sees a huge range of buggies through her work and regularly fields questions about the right stroller for both parent and child.
+She was able to advise us on what most parents are looking for when choosing a lightweight buggy.

 The Royal Society for Prevention of Accidents (RoSPA) further rounded out our research by providing essential safety information on buying and using a buggy.